albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Mouse Clicks
 ~~~~~~~~~~~~

-A single click shows details about all map objects nearby the clicked
+A single click shows details about all map objects at the clicked
 position in the ``Information`` dock window.
 Windows and tabs are raised
 depending on clicked objects.